 Bonds that are denominated in local currencies rather than U.S. dollars are the second type of emerging market debt.
-In this case, the investor will have to convert dollars to the foreign currency, such as the Brazilian real, prior to buying the bond.
-The result is that in addition to the price movement of the underlying bond, the value of the investment is affected by currency fluctuations -- the rise or fall of the foreign currency/U.S dollar exchange rate.
+In this case, the investor will have to convert dollars to foreign currency, such as the Brazilian real, prior to buying the bond.
+The result is that in addition to the price movement of the underlying bond, the value of the investment is affected by currency fluctuations—the rise or fall of the foreign currency/U.S dollar exchange rate.

 At the same time, currency exposure adds another layer of volatility.
 This becomes particularly important during times when investors are looking to avoid risk.
 On these occasions, it’s reasonable to expect that local currency funds will underperform their dollar-denominated counterparts.
-Dollar-based debt may therefore be the better option in times of uncertainty for new investors in the asset class or for those with a somewhat lower risk tolerance.
+Dollar-based debt may, therefore, be the better option in times of uncertainty for new investors in the asset class or for those with lower risk tolerance.

 How Performance Differs

 An example of how the performance of the two segments can differ: During September 2011, intensifying concerns about the European debt crisis sparked a flight to safety from higher-risk assets.
-In the midst of this selloff, EMB (the emerging markets ETF that holds dollar-denominated debt) returned -4.79%.
-In the same time period, ELD (which holds local currency debt) returned -10.24% – a significant difference in such a short period.
+In the midst of this selloff, EMB (the emerging markets ETF that holds dollar-denominated debt) returned -4.9%.
+In the same time period, ELD (which holds local currency debt) returned -10.2%—a significant difference in such a short period.

-Conversely, during the first two months of 2012—an exceptionally positive period for the financial markets, ELD returned 7.53% and trounced EMB’s return of 4.51%.
+Conversely, during the first two months of 2012—an exceptionally positive period for the financial markets, ELD returned 7.6% and trounced EMB’s return of 4.6%.
 Over time, however, the difference tends to even out.
-Looking at the two PIMCO funds as an example, the five-year average annual return of the local currency fund and dollar-denominated funds were 7.37% and 8.04%, respectively, through June 6, 2013, a comparatively minor difference in the two returns.
+Looking at the two PIMCO funds as an example, the five-year average annual return of the local currency fund (PELBX) and dollar-denominated funds (PEBIX) were 2.49% and 4.39%, respectively, as of Oct.
+21, 2021, a comparatively minor difference in the two returns.